jenkinsci/leanix-microservice-intelligence-plugin/README.md

 ### Central configuration of the plugin

 <br>
 The plugin offers the possibility of central configuration of important settings.
-For these configurations, after installation, there is an area on the basic level "Dashboard" of Jenkins with the title "LeanIX Microservice Intelligence".
+For these configurations, after installation, there is an area on the basic level "Dashboard" of Jenkins with the title "LeanIX Value Stream Management".

 <img src="images/settings_link.png" alt="Central settings" width="400"/>